cyral-quickstart/quickstart-sidecar-helm/docs/resources.md

     memory: 4096Mi
 ```

 **NOTE:** The above are the recommended settings for the sidecar.
-We recommend that
+We advise that
 you adjust the limits based on your workload and the available resources.